openMVG/openMVG/docs/sphinx/rst/dependencies/external_libs.rst

 dependencies
 ############################

-OpenMVG library use the git submodule idea to make its repository lighter.
+OpenMVG library uses the git submodule idea to make its repository lighter.

-Here the list of the library used through the submodule concept:
+Here the list of the libraries used through the submodule concept:

 .. toctree::